gerac83/BMVC2024/authors/submission-policy.md

 The British Machine Vision Association will make all accepted papers publicly available one week before the conference.
 Authors wishing to submit a patent should understand that the paper's official public disclosure is one week before the conference or whenever the authors make it publicly available, whichever is first.
 BMVC considers papers confidential until published one week before the conference.
 However, BMVC notes that multiple organisations will have access during the review and production processes, so those seeking patents should discuss filing dates with their IP council.
 The conference assumes no liability for early disclosures.

 The copyright of accepted papers at BMVC remains with the authors.

----

-## Authors acting as reviewers

-Given the growth in paper submissions, we expect all authors to be willing to serve as reviewers if asked to do so.
-To help us identify qualified reviewers and match submissions to reviewers, all authors are required to have an up-to-date OpenReview profile (see OpenReview author instructions).
-We will only acknowledge reviewers during the conference and on the BMVC website if the review is above a quality threshold (see [Reviewing policies]({{site.baseurl}}{% link authors/reviewing-guidelines.md %})).